Let’s Make Leaves From Sleeves !

 6. Sandwich the two layers of batting between your fabric leaves making sure the good sides of your fabric are now facing out.

-7. Pin everything together and sew an outline around your leaf about a half inch from the outer edge
+7. Pin everything together and sew an outline around your leaf about a half inch from the outer edge with an erasable fabric marker.

-Ideas for Little projects with Fabric Leaves
+Ideas for Little Projects with Fabric Leaves

 Time to make stuff!
 Once you’ve made as many leaves as you like, you can then use them to create fun home decor.
 I made about 36 leaves that I’ve been repurposing for a bunch of cool little projects.
 Here are some examples.